microsoft/genaiscript/docs/cli.md

 The GenAIScript CLI is a command line packaged as a Node.JS javascript file (`genaiscript.js`).
 It is used to run GenAIScript from the command line.

 -   The VS Code extension automatically installs the CLI at `.genaiscript/genaiscript.js` in your project.
--   Download `genaiscript.js` from the [latest release assets](https://github.com/microsoft/gptools/releases/latest).
+-   Download `genaiscript.js` from the [latest release assets](https://github.com/microsoft/genaiscripts/releases/latest).

 ## run a tool on a file

-Runs a gptool on a file and streams the LLM output to stdout.
+Runs a genai script on a file and streams the LLM output to stdout.

 ```bash
 node .genaiscript/genaiscript.js run <tool> [spec...]